gsilano/MAT-Fly/README.md

 (7) The drone follows the red car to the left of of the yellow one ("vr_octavia_2cars" scenario)
 ```

 By selecting the option 1, 2, 3, etc., the simulator will start.
-Screenshots captured from the 3D virtual reality environment will be available into the ```Acquisition``` folder, created at runtime.
+Screenshots captured from the 3D simulation scenario will be made available into the ```Acquisition``` folder (it is created at runtime if not yet available).

-To facilitate the use of platform, an offline dataset was created.
-It allows to synthesize the classifier, to test the script for the automatic selection of the ROI (Region Of Interest), etc., avoiding to pass through the data acquisition (frames captured from the virtual environment by describing a spiral trajectory around the car).
-Below you find the links to downlad these data:
+With the aim of making easy the reuse of the proposed software platform, an offline dataset has been created and made available (links are reported below).
+The dataset allows quickly to design the classifier and the flight control system, to check the perfomance of the MATLAB script designed for automatically recognized the target ROIs (Region Of Interests) within the frames, etc..

 * [Images_cropped](https://mega.nz/#!psdBhSqC!SSIVPsrEstTuze0cYI9ZETBcC2nevCjySeRerE_S9lg);
 * [Negative_images](https://mega.nz/#!IoFDmChY!UgtC4ml__xQrLv2i7jiqCUIzD8KPZ2-KRhhtgrcV3Tw);